philrod1/RIC-RAN-sim-installer/README.md

 #### Check in the srs logs in Ricmon.
 The UEs should be assigned IP addresses.
 If not, try again.
 #### Start the iperf servers and clients with ``sudo ansible-playbook iperf.yml``
 #### Check the SIM in Ricmon.
 You should see traffic indicated in the guages

+## Go again?
+### This stuff seems flaky and prone to failure.
+The start-up routine needs to be done correctly to have any hope.
+### Restarting srsRAN is often required.
+So often, in fact, that I made a script to help.
+#### First, stop the radio script with Ctrl-C
+#### Then, run the kill script from the scripts directory ``sudo ./killAllThings.sh``